Abhineshh/LRUCachingSite/README.md

 The React app consumes the API's that implement LRU.

-The LRU itself is implement in the backend using golang and gorilla-mux.
+The LRU itself is implemented in the backend using golang and gorilla-mux.

 #Usage